-IP Cameras vs. Nest, Arlo and integrated systems: Which security ecosystem should you invest in?
+IP Cameras vs. Nest, Arlo, and other integrated systems: Which security ecosystem should you invest in?

 Standard IP cameras are usually a very different experience than an all-in-one-box setup.
 Instead of a simple camera or cameras designed to work with a specific service from the manufacturer, a standard IP camera is just a camera.
 It transmits video, both wired and wireless options exist, and it's up to you how to capture and preserve the streams.
 A typical IP camera setup will have several inexpensive cameras connected to an NVR (Network Video Recorder) on a standalone storage device or a computer system.

 These systems can be more complicated to setup than an integrated system.
 But part of the reason is the number of options you have for just about every piece of the system itself.
-IP cameras come in many different styles with different mounting options, can use PoE (Power over Ethernet) for a single-wire FHD installation and models with zoom lenses and true night vision are available for special needs cases.
-Countless hardware and installation options make a standard IP camera an excellent part of a larger automation system and "regular" IP address based stream access means you won't have any trouble seeing what the camera sees.
+IP cameras come in many different styles with different mounting options, can use PoE (Power over Ethernet) for a single-wire FHD installation, often come with zoom lenses and true night vision, and can work when you have special needs like a tamper-proof design or a stealthy setup.
+Countless hardware and installation options make a standard IP camera an excellent part of a larger automation system and "regular" IP address based stream access means you won't have any trouble seeing what the camera sees with an on-site monitor or through a web server over the internet.

 Standard IP cameras are prefect for anyone who loves to DIY.

 The biggest difference between these cameras and an integrated camera kit is the video storage.
 A basic system like this one from Zmodo comes with four indoor/outdoor autofocus cameras (with IR cut filters for basic "night" vision), a stand-alone NVR storage device and the software to set everything up through a computer on your existing home network.
-The cost of this system is about the same as a two-camera system from Nest with no additional costs for cloud services or storage.
+Others, like this Samsung 16 channel FHD DVR system come with everything needed to cover your home inside and out in one box.
+The cost of these systems is about the same as a basic integrated multi-camera system with no additional costs for cloud services or storage.

-You also have the benefit of not having video from your cameras in the cloud.
+Most IP camera systems also have the benefit of not having video from your cameras in the cloud.
 Popular use cases for security cameras include children's rooms, bedrooms and other places where privacy is paramount.
 With proper installation and setup, only you will be able to access your camera recordings, and they are stored on media in your home.
+If you want the convenience of cloud storage, you'll usually find that option available, too.
+But it's an option — you still have all the footage on site where you can secure it or dispose of it as you see fit.

 You can also build your own NVR storage devices, and capture and administrative software is available for everyone from the hobbyist to the enterprise.
 If you have particular needs or just want to set everything up yourself, a standard IP camera system is the way to go.